automatically generated captions

 00:54:14 but exactly the wrong thing for what turns out to be the problem which you didn't understand at the beginning yes yes

-00:54:27 Part of the series will sort of the kind of describing the various kind of I would say kind of personalities we find in
+00:54:27 Part of the series is also that we kind of describing the various kind of I would say kind of personalities that we find in

-00:54:45 I'm looking here at this animal that's on the on the technological tell me what to do is
+00:54:45 I'm looking here at this animal that's on the on the table tell me what it is

-00:54:50 and why is there this is a work hog and my wife bought this model back from someplace from Zambia
+00:54:50 and why is it there. this is a wart hog and my wife brought this model back from someplace from Zambia

 00:54:56 or wherever she was and I'm very fond of it